FAQs

 Are the COVID-19 vaccines that are given to kids the same ones given to adults?

-The COVID-19 vaccines for children have the same active ingredients as the vaccines given to adults.
+The CDC states that the COVID-19 vaccines for children have the same active ingredients as the vaccines given to adults.
 However, children receive a smaller and more age-appropriate dose that is right for them.
+COVID-19 vaccine dosage is based on age on the day of vaccination, not on a child’s size or weight.
 The smaller doses were rigorously tested and found to create the needed immune response for each age group, making it important for your child to get the vaccine made for their age group.

 What do I do if my child experiences a side effect after getting a COVID-19 vaccine?

-Ask your child’s healthcare provider for advice on using a non-aspirin pain-reliever and learn about other steps you can take at home to comfort your child after vaccination.
+The CDC advises asking your child's healthcare provider for advice about other steps you can take at home to comfort your child after vaccination.
 It is not recommended to take pain-reliever medicines before vaccination to try to prevent side effects as it is not known how over-the-counter medicines might affect how well the vaccine works.

 Here are some common side effects for certain pediatric age ranges: